by: Jamie Paparich

 “From our evaluation of data collected in 1999 to 2009 we believe that the risk to you from the outdoor air in Northport is low.”

-The results of past air monitoring of the area, along with the health clusters of autoimmune diseases spanning three generations of residents, and the fact community members continue to be diagnosed with the same autoimmune diseases, seem to prove otherwise.
+The data they evaluated was the falsified data Teck provided.
+The results of past air monitoring of the area done correctly by Ecology, along with the health clusters of autoimmune diseases spanning three generations of residents, and the fact that community members continue to be diagnosed with the same autoimmune diseases, seem to prove otherwise.

-Naomi, Faye, and Kay’s 1991 survey and assessment, conducted with shoe leather, thumb tacks, and a hand drawn map around a kitchen table, will prove to be much more accurate than the results of the EPA’s multi year, extensive, HHRA….because it is lacking the single most important component that made those women’s discoveries so important…common sense.
+Naomi, Faye, and Kay’s 1992 survey and assessment, conducted with shoe leather, thumbtacks, phone calls, and a hand-drawn map around a kitchen table, proved to be much more accurate than the results of the EPA’s multi-year, extensive HHRA and the ongoing RI/FS being conducted by Teck.
+Their assessments and investigations lacked the single most important component that made those women’s discoveries so important: common sense.

 My husband and I, city folks but lovers of the outdoors, found Northport a potentially ideal retirement spot.
 It is a truly beautiful region of our state.
 The potential for economic growth from recreation and tourism seems far more valuable and sustainable than smelters.
 The stories presented in these articles were heartbreaking.
 What can one do to support the Northport project?